elsewhencode/project-guidelines/README-ir.md

   http://api.domain.com/v1/schools/3/students
   ```

-  _Why:_
+  _چرا:_

   > When your APIs are public for other third parties, upgrading the APIs with some breaking change would also lead to breaking the existing products or services using your APIs.
-Using versions in your URL can prevent that from happening. [read more...](https://apigee.com/about/blog/technology/restful-api-design-tips-versioning)
+Using versions in your URL can prevent that from happening. [توضیحات بیشتر ...](https://apigee.com/about/blog/technology/restful-api-design-tips-versioning)

 - Response messages must be self-descriptive.
 A good error message response might look something like this: